What is the Role of Student Leaders?

 Social Media Manager

-Our main method of communication with the UMW community is our Instagram page.
+Our main method of communication with the UMW community is our Instagram and Facebook page.
 In this position you will work to create content for our page.
 This includes advertising fundraisers and creating reels to commemorate trips or big events among other things.
+The Social Media Manager also updates our socials during the trip that they go on so people can see how the trip is going.

 Be a Driver

 On each trip, the staff person and students drive UMW vans to travel to their ASB location.
 University policy requires that student drivers don’t drive more than 3 hours at a time.
 Because of this, we aim to have at least three to four drivers on each trip so they can alternate and rest.
 Students must undergo and pass the Van Familiarization course to drive UMW vehicles.
-Eligibility requirements and more details about the Van Familiarization course can be found here.
+Eligibility requirements and more details can be found on the Van Familiarization course page.
 Being a driver is a great way to help the team if you don’t have time to take a formal leadership position.